jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 ### Recurrent Neural Network (RNN)

-If Convolution networks are deep networks for images, recurrent networks are the networks for the time sequence data, like speeh or natural language.
+If convolution networks are deep networks for images, recurrent networks are networks for the time sequence data, like speeh or natural language.
 For example, the more advanced LSTM and GRU networks are popular for the natural language processing (NLP).
-But before discussing LSTM or GRU, we will look into a simplier network called Recurrent neural netwok (RNN).
+But to illustrate the core ideas, we will look into a simplier network called Recurrent neural netwok (RNN).

 In a fully connected network, we model h as